 You may be entitled to Housing Benefit, depending on your income, the size of your family, and the number of bedrooms you have.
 This page explains how we work out your room entitlement and housing benefit rate.

-To make an application please visit our Housing Benefit and Council Tax Reduction page.
+To make an application please visit our Housing Benefit and Council Tax Support page.

 To calculate the number of rooms you will be allocated, use the bedroom calculator on the Valuation Office Agency website.

 The rates are assessed annually, and may change on the 1 April each year.
 They are based on number of bedrooms only.

 Local Housing Allowance (LHA) rates, from 1 April 2016 to 31 March 2017, based on bedrooms only: